 - David Walliams is releasing a FREE audio story for children every day for the first 30 days of 'lockdown'.
 You might enjoy it too! bit.ly/AudioElevenses

 - BSL is offering pay what you can sign language classes for the under 18s.

 - And here are some free live online art lessons.

-- If you have a garden here are some ideas for fun activities.
-Many of them can be done indoors as well.
+- If you have a garden here are 25 ideas for fun activities from Expert Home Tips.

 - The Children's Commissioner in Wales has a range of useful resources and ideas, including in the Welsh language.